(Hastings-on-Hudson, New York, August 31, 1891 – January 25, 1949, Dade County, Florida).1

 24 “General Orders . . . ,” p.
 137. The last man named was Herman Feinstein.

-25 On his post-armistice assignments, see Ancestry.com, New York, Abstracts of World War I Military Service, 1917-1919, record for John Joseph Devery Junior.
+25 On his post-armistice assignments, see Ancestry.com, New York, Abstracts of World War I Military Service, 1917-1919, record for John Joseph Devery Junior, as well as a letter from him to Leslie A. A. Benson dated August 20, 1919, among the papers in Benson, Leslie A. A. Benson Collection, 1917-1919.
 See War Department, Office of the Quartermaster General, Army Transport Service, Lists of Incoming Passengers, 1917 – 1938, Passenger list for Brest Casual Company FRS-3-B, for his passage back to the U.S.

 26 He appears in a group photo of instructors on p.
 26 of Military Training Camps Association, The Mess Kit, which also has a brief article by him on pp. 70-71.
 See “Notes from Air Corps Fields,” p.
 99 on his resignation at Bolling Field.
 See Ancestry.com, 1930 United States Federal Census, record for John J Devery, on his subsequent occupation.